150 Most Common Brazilian Last Names Or Surnames With Meanings

 3. Alonso

-Alonso is a Portuguese variant of the German surname Adalfuns, which common in Brazil.
+Alonso is a Portuguese variant of the German surname Adalfuns, which is common in Brazil.
 The name translates to ‘noble.’
 Xabi Alonso is a former Spanish national footballer.

 4. Alvares